voleka-ocrv/t_company_data_analyst/README.md

 - [ ] 13% havier
 - [ ] 87% havier
 - [ ] 9% havier
 (Please, load "cardio_base.csv".
 This is a health dataset.
-Each row represents a person and corresponding attributes like age, height, weight, blood preassure, cholesterol level, etc. When asked about age, please calculate with age in years rounded down.)
+Each row represents a person and corresponding attributes like age, height, weight, blood pressure, cholesterol level, etc. When asked about age, please calculate with age in years rounded down.)

 ## Question 6:
 Which of the following statements is true with 95% confidence?
-- [ ] Smokers have higher blood preassure than non-smokers
+- [ ] Smokers have higher blood pressure than non-smokers
 - [ ] Smokers have higher cholisterol level than non-smokers
 - [ ] Smokers weight less than non-smokers
-- [ ] Men have higher blood preassure than women
+- [ ] Men have higher blood pressure than women (???)

 ## Question 7:
 What is the probabilyty that a country has GDP over $10 000, if we know that they have at least 5 hospital beds per 1000 inhabitants?